coriraquel/NLP_Data340/DatasetCreation.md

    https://huggingface.co/datasets/joangaes/depression
 ## Description of the dataset
 ##### a.
 What is the size of the dataset?
-   The dataset is two columns by 27978 rows.
+   The dataset is 2 columns by 27978 rows.

 ##### b.
 What is the format of the dataset?
    The format of the data is a csv file.